DanWlker/asnbcli/README.md

 A cli app to simplify buying asnb funds so you (hopefully) don't have to wake up at 2 am.
 The cli takes your username and password and tries to buy asm1, asm2 and asm3 funds, if successful it will return a payment link so you can pay directly.
 You can use this with a cron & a cli app that texts yourself (maybe coming soon I'm interested in making something like that)

-If you would like to test out if it works, you could test it with ASN funds, as those can be bought directly.
+If you would like to test out if it works, you could test it with ASN funds (use `-f ASN_CODE`, you can find the code at `/v2/subscription/provisional/{YOUR_ID}/{ASN_CODE}`), as those can be bought directly.
 ASM still requires a bit of luck.

 ## READ FIRST